Safety and Efficacy of Licaminlimab Ophthalmic Solution for the Treatment of Dry Eye Disease (RELIEF)

 Experimental: licaminlimab (OCS-02)

-ophthalmic suspension 60 mg/mL Subjects will receive licaminlimab eye drops TID for 6 weeks.
-All subjects will be assigned artificial tears TID for 2 weeks.
+ophthalmic solution 60 mg/mL Subjects will be randomized to receive licaminlimab eye drops three times daily (TID) for 6 weeks.

 Other Names: